Indian Naval Academy: Cadet life

 On reporting at the academy, cadets are assigned to squadrons.
 Currently, there are 6 squadrons, namely - Achiever, Braveheart, Cheetah, Daredevil, Eagle and Fighter, which are planned to be increased to 16.
-Each squadron consists of four divisions with approximately 50 cadets in each division.
-Each division is commanded by a commissioned officer of the rank of Lieutenant, responsible for monitoring, guidance, and counseling of the cadets and is headed by a Divisional Cadet Captain (DCC).
+Each squadron consists of four divisions with approximately 60 cadets in each division.
+Each division is commanded by a commissioned officer with a minimum seniority of the rank of Lieutenant, responsible for monitoring, guidance, and counseling of the cadets and is headed by a Divisional Cadet Captain (DCC).
 The squadron is headed by an officer of the rank of Lieutenant Commander.
 Squadron Cadet Captain (SCC) and Squadron Cadet Adjutant (SCA) ensure the proper functioning of the Squadrons.
 There is only one Flotilla now, comprising all six squadrons, and it is headed by the Flotilla Cadet Captain (FCC) and Flotilla Cadet Adjutant (FCA).
 The Academy is Headed by the Academy Cadet Captain (ACC) and the Academy Cadet Adjutant (ACA).
-ACC is responsible for the welfare and upkeep of the trainees whereas the ACA is responsible for the overall discipline of the entire Academy.
-The ACC and ACA together head the organisation of Appointments which has 1 FCC, 1 FCA, 6 SCC, 6 SCA, and 24 DCC.
+ACC is responsible for representing the cadets interests to superior echelons within the Academy and representing the Academy externally, whereas the ACA is responsible for the overall operations and discipline of the entire Academy.
+The ACC and ACA together are the senior-most appointments in the Academy.
+Other officer cadet appointments include 1 FCC, 1 FCA, 6 SCC, 6 SCA, and 24 DCC(s).

-Cadets are accommodated in individual rooms in the Squadrons.
-Classroom instruction and outdoor training are conducted separately depending on the cadet's selected majors and specialisations.
-Through the 4 years of academy tenure, the cadets are trained in all aspects like physical training, swimming, drill, sports proficiency, equitation, cross-country running, and various service-related subjects.
+Cadets are accommodated in individual rooms in the squadrons.
+Through the 4 years of Academy tenure, the cadets are trained in all aspects like physical training, swimming, drill, sports proficiency, equestrianism, cross-country running, and professional studies related to the navy and the military.

-When the Academy was at INS Mandovi Goa, there were just 2 Squadrons Destroyers and Frigates with each having 4 divisions.
-Destroyers had Rana, Rajput, Ranvir and Ranvijat while Frigates had Ganga, Godavari, Gomati and Taragiri.
+When the Academy was at INS Mandovi Goa, there were initially just 2 Squadrons, which later expanded to three, namely Mulla, Marakkar and Angre Squadron - each with four divisions.
+Each of the Academy squadrons boast of their own traditions and heritage some of which have been carried forward from the erstwhile Academy at INS Mandovi.